Thursday, May 30, 2024

 When first visiting Los Angeles, the thing that struck me most about the city is how many of the street names were already familiar to me.
 Rodeo Drive, Wilshire Boulevard, Hollywood Boulevard, Santa Monica Boulevard, Fairfax Avenue, and countless others I had heard mentioned in cinema or on television.
 Sunset Boulevard and Mulholland Drive both have films named after them (by Billy Wilder and David Lynch, respectively).

 And of course Melrose Avenue is known for Melrose Place, itself a spin-off from Beverely Hills 90210.
-I’ve only seen a single episode of the latter (I recall every single scene ending with one of the two male leads storming out of the room indignantly) and I’ve never seen the former, but obviously it’s impact was huge.
+I’ve only seen a single episode of the latter (I recall every scene ending with one of the two male leads storming out of the room indignantly) and I’ve never seen the former, but obviously it’s impact on the culture was not insubstantial.

 Mel Chin told Slate magazine a story about flying from L.A. to Georgia and looking down at the landscape below and being unable to shake the place he had just left.
 “I started to think, L.A. is in the air,” he said, "It’s through microwave transmission, through the television that’s on down there.
 Television is the modern cathode ray etching products into our brains.”